 Origin stories behind 30 holidays

 Holidays also are integral aspects of many of the world’s religions.
-These days of observance offer participants a chance to reflect on their relationships with their belief systems or to celebrate with family and friends.
+These days of observance welcome participants to reflect on their relationships with their belief systems or celebrate with family and friends.
 Sometimes such holidays are used to consider the sacrifices people have made for their religions.
 Below, Stacker looks at the origins of holidays such as Holi, Purim, and Christmas from the Hindu, Jewish, Christian faiths.

 Many of the more recent holidays center around raising awareness about issues and events around the world, such as Earth Day and Employee Appreciation Day.

 Stacker examined the origin stories behind 30 holidays across the globe.
-Read on to learn more about how some of your favorite holidays—and some holidays you may never have heard of—came to be.
+Read on to learn more about how some of your favorite holidays—some of which you may never have heard of—came to be.

 National Ice Cream Day

-Celebrated on the third Sunday of July, National Ice Cream Day originated in 1984 as Ice Cream Month.
+Celebrated on the third Sunday in July, National Ice Cream Day originated in 1984 as Ice Cream Month.
 The 31-day nod to the popular treat came by way of a joint resolution in Congress.
-President Ronald Reagan signed the holiday into law by proclamation.
+Former President Ronald Reagan signed the holiday into law by proclamation.

 International Women’s Day